Entrepreneurship (ENT)

 Prerequisites: Junior standing. permission of instructor;

 Notes: May be repeated for credit if the topic of study changes.
-Same as BUS 499.
+Students who have prior credit for BUS 499 may not take ENT 499 for credit.

 ENT 606 International Entrepreneurship 3